As the new year approaches, it is time again to reflect on the past year, and look ahead to plans for 2013.

 Flying on United in 2012 was a challenge at times, as the integration issues continued long after the dreaded March 3 cutover between the Continental and United’s systems.
 There are some things to look forward to, with new 787s finally coming online as well as the 767 Ghetto-birds being converted for international service.

 I did stray from United on occasion.
-I had a total of 5 flights on Delta, so my multi-year run of Delta status is ending.
+A total of 5 flights on Delta, so my multi-year run of Delta status is ending.
 I had 2 inter island flights on Hawaiian.
 I also had one flight on American Eagle, due to a mechanical problem with United.

 More fun than the slog of my domestic travels were some excellent award redemptions, including my awesome experience in First Class on Cathay Pacific to Bali, as well as my trip (marathon trip report ongoing) to Japan and Thailand.
 My wife and I also had a great trip to Hawaii in November.